nikitamullerr/SafeHer_E-commerce-Project/README.md

 The command prompts for an email and password and stores a bcrypt hash in MySQL.
 It creates an admin account or resets an existing admin's password; it does not promote an existing customer account.
 Use at least 12 password characters.

 Open `/admin` on the frontend or use the admin sign-in link.
 Admin routes verify the authenticated user's database role.
-There is no shared default admin password.

 ## Payments